UBC-CIC/Room-Occupancy/client/docs/UserGuide.md

 ## Alerts Page

 Administrators can configure maximum room occupancy levels for each camera zone from this page.
+The number used here is to calculate the remaining occupancy on the analytics page, shown above.